ezpher/star-wars-image-scraper/README.md

 - running `extract_categories.py` will obtain the list of items grouped by categories e.g. people, vehicles, planets etc. from the swapi API, and output in json to an output text file `output.txt`

-- running `extract_images.py` will deserialize the output file from previous step into a python object containg the categories and their items
+- running `extract_images.py` will deserialize the output file from previous step into a python object containing the categories and their items
   - using selenium, it will then search the wookieepedia website to download the image that corresponds to each category item, using the search term associated with each item
   - it does this for each category item, looping through all categories.
   - all images are downloaded to the `images` folder